“What an amazing field trip you organized for us! Every school in the area should be visiting you! ”

 The Museum partners with local and regional educators to facilitate meaningful school visits to experience and learn about the multi-faceted and diverse collections of The Brinton Museum.

-Below please find a few sample lesson plans designed by the Museum’s Education Department.
-All lesson plans are aligned with Wyoming State Department of Education Standards and Benchmarks.
+Below please find three sample lesson plans designed by the Museum’s Education Department, aligned with Wyoming State Department of Education Standards and Benchmarks.

 - Visual Art Class, grades 9-12, including art studio project.
 Artists included are Winold Reiss, Frank Tenney Johnson and Frederic Remington.

 - U.S. Government Class, grades 10-12, based on a letter by Abraham Lincoln promoting the retention of the Electoral College.
 The original letter is on display at the museum.

 - Art/Social Studies Class, grades 4-6, exploring Plains Indians life and culture through original art and artifacts on display in “To Honor The Plains Nations’ exhibition in the American Indian Gallery.

 For questions, more information, or lesson plans, please contact Barbara McNab, Curator of Exhibitions & Museum Education.

 Lesson Plans for Grades 2 – 12 on Gollings & Kleiber: In the Classroom that include applicable Wyoming State Department of Education content standards for visual arts as well as Pre-Museum Visit, Museum Visit and Post Museum Visit materials are available through the museum’s Education Department.
 Students will learn about the fascinating lives of these two exceptional artists and the relevance of their art to Sheridan County.
 Find more information on the exhibit HERE and check out sample lesson plans below:

 - Elementary Students Art Lesson Plan Gollings and Kleiber